 Netflix stock moves around news releases concerning subscriber growth and earnings.
 Subscriber growth is the more important factor, and if the growth rate is higher than the market expects, then you can expect the stock to move.
 The inverse is also true.

 Another factor that can affect their stock price is competition.
 Streaming entertainment is a competitive market and it's only getting more difficult as tech behemoths like Apple, Amazon, and Google build out their own streaming platforms.
 Disney's launch of Disney+ also saw many titles removed from the Netflix library.
-In response, Netflix are investing huge sums in their own exclusive titles to attract new customers and reduce churn in their existing customer base.
+In response, Netflix is investing huge sums in their own exclusive titles to attract new customers and reduce churn in their existing customer base.